-Hydrocarbon gas liquid prices are related to oil and natural gas prices and are related to supply and demand
+Hydrocarbon gas liquids prices are related to oil and natural gas prices and are related to supply and demand

 Prices for hydrocarbon gas liquids (HGL) are related to their sources (crude oil and natural gas) and to their demand and supply.
 Until 2009, U.S. spot prices for natural gas and crude oil were closely related, in terms of dollars per million British thermal unit (Btu), and the U.S. spot price for propane generally tracked closely to the spot price for West Texas Intermediate (WTI) crude oil.
 This historical relationship, which reflected international market trends, was based on the general assumption that most fuels are interchangeable because the United States was a net importer of propane and other HGL products.
 As a result, prices of HGL in the United States were bound by international market dynamics.